 Different types of plastic can take anywhere from one to 1,000 years to decompose and even when that happens the effect of plastic doesn’t suddenly disappear — plastic breaks down into microplastics and chemical granules that can last indefinitely, poisoning the planet in the process.

-The report estimated that 6.3 million metric tons of this plastic has been thrown out, or 75% of the total, and that 9% of this waste has been recycled and 12% incinerated.
+The report estimated that 6.3 billion metric tons of this plastic has been thrown out, or 75% of the total, and that 9% of this waste has been recycled and 12% incinerated.

 “Most plastics don’t biodegrade in any meaningful sense, so the plastic waste humans have generated could be with us for hundreds or even thousands of years,” Jenna Jambeck, an associate professor at the University of Georgia who coauthored the paper, said in a statement.